Low Back Pain

 At bedtime: use a firm mattress , sleep on your side with a pillow between your legs or “face up” with your legs up.

 Reduce effort , avoid overweight and use chairs with straight backs where you support the column.

 When catching weight, bend your knees to bend down while keeping your back straight.

 Exercise is very important, exercise the muscles of the back .
 Pilates classes are a good option because of the therapeutic benefits offered by the Method.

 And, above all, do not wait for the pain to increase.
 Go to a physiotherapist Melbourne regularly as it will help you minimize the appearance of symptoms and at the same time guide you on the correct performance of exercises.

 Whether you’re at home, in the office or anywhere else, relief for your pain is never more than a handful of clicks away.

-If you’d prefer an in-clinic session, visit our physiotherapy in Elwood today.
+If you’d prefer an in-clinic session, visit our physiotherapy in Highett today.

 You can also join our online clinic, where members gain unlimited access to our treatment videos and articles, receive discounts on our online courses and enjoy great savings on their consultations.
 Join today.